zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 components.*.certificate.keystore.alias=<certificate-alias-from-AT-TLS-rule>
 ```
 **Note:** This procedure does not configure AT-TLS on z/OS, but rather enables API ML to work with AT-TLS in place.

+## Unique cookie name for multiple zowe instances

+By default, in the API Gateway, the cookie name is apimlAuthenticationToken.
+To prevent the overwriting of default cookie name in the case of multiple instances of Zowe, there is a possibility to configure unique cookie name for each instances.

+Please follow below steps to configure unique cookie name for the instances,

+1. Open the `zowe.yaml` configuration file.
+2. Find or add the property  `components.gateway.security.auth.uniqueCookie` and set it to true.
+A unique cookie name will be generated as apimlAuthenticationToken.instanceId (Eg. If the instance id is s0w1, cookie name will be `apimlAuthenticationToken.s0w1`)
+3. If the above is not set to true, cookie name will be `apimlAuthenticationToken`  by default.
+4. Restart `zowe`.